DataCurationNetwork/data-primers/Introduction to Research Data Management for Researchers Primer/Introduction-to-Research-Data-Management-for-Researchers.md

   Good data management includes a closeout phase following project end.
 Many of these activities build on previous work during the project.
 The activities listed below are considered a quick checklist of what is typically required to ensure the data, and their documentation, are in an optimal state for future reuse.
 * **Data Integrity**
-  * If not already completed during the project Execution/Implementation phase, complete actions outlined early in the research project to ensure data integrity for future reuse (see ‘Data Sharing’ above)
+  * If not already completed during the project Execution/Implementation phase, complete actions outlined early in the research project to ensure data integrity for future reuse (see ‘[Data Sharing](#data-sharing)’ above)
 *  **Documentation**
   * When concluding the project, review the DMP developed during the planning phase and updated throughout the project and make any final, necessary changes to document what actually occurred during the project; the DMP may be a helpful tool to provide context for data reuse
   * If there is no DMP for the project, ensure all data documentation are robust and descriptive
-    * Refer to the ‘Elements of a Data Management and Sharing Plans’ above to determine if there are pertinent missing elements that should be included in the documentation
+    * Refer to the ‘[Elements of Data Management and Sharing Plans](#Elements-of-Data-Management-and-Sharing-Plans)’ above to determine if there are pertinent missing elements that should be included in the documentation
-  * Review the ‘Documentation’ section above and ensure all documentation is robust and can be understood by researchers outside of the project team
+  * Review the ‘[Documentation](#documentation)’ section above and ensure all documentation is robust and can be understood by researchers outside of the project team
   * Specifically, README files should include:
     * Details about systems and tools used to perform data analysis (methodology)
     * A description of all software and software versions used in collection, cleaning, and analysis